-- prep tells it to read the training data (parts 1 to 9) and print out the first "word" on the third line of each message (as in the prep work).
-It may also print out other debugging information at the end. - single tells it to read the training data from their files, and then read a single message from standard input; and classifies that message and prints its judgement, either HAM or SPAM.
-It may also print out other debugging information, but the classification should be at the end. - test tells it to read the training data from their files (parts 1 to 9), and then the testing data from their files (parttest), and classify each message independently, printing each filename followed by either HAM or SPAM (and possibly some numbers, but just one line per message).
+- prep tells it to read the training data (parts 1 to 9) and print out to standard output the first "word" on the third line of each message (as in the prep work).
+It may also print out other debugging information at the end. - dump tells it to read the training data from their files, and print out to standard output all the observed counts that it has collected.

+- single tells it to read the training data from their files, and then read a single message from standard input; and classifies that message and prints its judgement, either HAM or SPAM, to the standard output.
+It may also print out other debugging information, but the classification should be at the end. - test tells it to read the training data from their files (parts 1 to 9), and then the testing data from their files (parttest), and classify each test message independently, printing to standard output each filename followed by either HAM or SPAM (and possibly some numbers, but just one line per message).
 At the end of the test data, it should report how well it did, giving both precision and recall scores.